-One way to put you on the path to retiring early is to figure out how all of your accumulated assets can produce some type of long-term residual/perpetual income.
-By RIDD, I am referring to Rent, Interest, Dividends, and Distributions:
+One way to put yourself on the path to retiring early is to figure out how all of your accumulated assets can produce some long-term residual/perpetual income.
+RIDD refers to Rent, Interest, Dividends, and Distributions:

--Rent- Own rental properties whereby someone is paying you rent.
+Rent - Owning rental properties means that someone will be paying you rent.
 Rental income is a valuable stream of income.
 To earn a rental income you'll have to become a landlord.